CatenaTools/catena-public-docs/libcatena/modules.md

 This section will show how to setup modules and start utilizing their api for registering callbacks and making requests.

 Each module needs to be initialized with a callback manager and a service messenger instance.
-It is recommended to have a shared instance of a callback manager and service messenger shared across each module representing for a single player's data-set.
+It is recommended to have an instance of a callback manager and an instance of a service messenger shared across each module representing a single player's data-set.

 Here is an example of setting up each type of module to prepare them for making requests.